yinyunie/Pose2Room/README.md

 python main.py --config configs/config_files/p2rnet_train.yaml --mode train
 ```

-If you would like to train on room-level split, you can modify the data split to
+If you would like to train on room-level split, you can modify the data split to in `p2rnet_train.yaml` file
 ```angular2html
 data:
   split: datasets/virtualhome_22_classes/splits/room_level